ligos/blog.ligos.net/source/contact.md

 The **comments** section below each post is perfect for, well, comments about a post.

-Facebook, Google Plus and Twitter are also available.
+Facebook, Google Plus, Twitter and [Keybase](https://keybase.io/ligos) are also available.
 And highly unlikely to get my attention.

 I cannot promise to respond to every question or comment, but I do read everything.